Networking and security

 Forwarding ports

-Sandboxes can also expose TCP ports to the internet.
-This is useful if, for example, you want to connect to a web server running inside a Sandbox.
+While it is recommended to use Sandbox Connect Tokens for HTTP requests and WebSocket connections to the container, you can also expose raw TCP ports to the internet.
+This is useful if, for example, you want to run a server inside the Sandbox that expects a raw TCP connection and handles authentication itself.

 Use the encrypted_ports and unencrypted_ports parameters of Sandbox.create to specify which ports to forward.
 You can then access the public URL of a tunnel using the Sandbox.tunnels method: